Curmsun Disc: Translation

-The same phenomenon could be seen in some coins from York in the tenth century where king is transliterated as CVNVNC but translated as KONUNGR (in English: KONUNGR).
+The same phenomenon could be seen in some coins from York in the tenth century where king (Old Norse konungr) is transliterated as CVNVNC.
 Old Norse in coin inscriptions ended after the tenth century.

 A full translation of the inscription reads: "Harald Gormson king of Danes, Scania, Jomsborg, town (or bishopric) Aldinburg (Oldenburg in Holstein)".

 On the reverse there is an octagonal ridge, which runs around the edge of the object.
 In the centre of the octagonal ridge there is a Latin cross.
 There are four dots around the Latin cross.
 Similar dot markings are common on coins, even on coins from the late 900s.
 The four dots could possibly symbolize the four evangelists, whose symbols in the Middle Ages had strong associations with the Christ symbolism of the cross.

-Dating theories
+Analysis

 Around 960s - Harald Bluetooth's second marriage

-Danish anthropologist Karen Schousboe believes that the Curmsun Disc could have been a wedding gift during Harald Bluetooth's second marriage, created in the 960s.
-Schousboe also sees a connection to 10th-12th century Byzantine talismans.
+Danish anthropologist Karen Schousboe conjectured in 2014 that the Curmsun Disc could be a talisman or medallion, likely created after 963, although at time of her publication it was unclear if the disc was authentic or a fake.
+In 2021, Schousboe stated that the disc was authentic, based on Sven Rosborn's research.

-Around 985 - Harald Bluetooth's golden seal

-Pontus Weman Tell theorized that the Curmsun Disc had been ordered as a golden seal by Theophanu to confirm or reinstall Harald Bluetooth on the throne.
-Through a philological analysis he concludes that the disc has most likely been produced before the introduction of the g-rune as Gormson is transliterated as CVRMSVN and not as GVRMSVN.
-Furthermore, the use of Old Norse like the word Taner on the Curmsun Disc ends in coin inscriptions in the beginning of the 11th century which strengthens a manufacturing date before 1000.
-Empress Theophanu who officially took over regency in the Holy Roman Empire in 985 could have ordered the Curmsun Disc as a decree to confirm or reinstall Harald on the throne to safeguard her minor son's interest.

-Tell points out the significance of the octagon surrounding the Latin cross on the disc.
-According to him, octagon had special importance in the context of the Carolingian kingdom of Charlemagne the Great.
-Specifically, the Carolingian Octagon chapel in Aachen was commissioned before Charlemagne became the first Holy Roman Emperor.
-Thus, the octagonal shape of the disc seems to indicate its historical connection with the Holy Roman Empire.

 Around 986 - Harald Bluetooth's death

-According to a theory by Swedish archeologist Sven Rosborn, the Latin inscription on the obverse of the Curmsun Disc may have been created by a Frankish monk in connection with Harald Bluetooth's death around 986.
+According to research by Swedish archeologist Sven Rosborn, the Latin inscription on the obverse of the Curmsun Disc may have been created by a Frankish monk in connection with Harald Bluetooth's death around 986.
 Rosborn points out that Adam of Bremen, the only historical source commenting on the death of Harald, says that Harald died in Jumne (Jomsborg) from his wounds.
 Yet, as Rosborn explains, Jumne probably did not have a Christian church, so Harald's body may have been buried, at least temporarily, in the nearest church located at Wiejkowo.
 Thus, the disc may have been placed near the burial.
+Rosborn's findings have been challenged by Polish researcher Marek Kryda, who says that Harald Bluetooth is likely buried in a mound that he saw on Polish satellite imagery.
+He believes this to be a Viking "pagan mound" that the Wiejkowo church was later built over in the 19th century.